carledwards/micropython-gif-viewer/README.md

 * Memory becomes very fragmented, running `gc.collect()` has really helped.
 * Using the local disk has made this project actually possible.
 There just wasn't enough available memory to do both parsing and displaying within the same pass.
 * Using the decorator `@micropython.native` has been helpful in making the app go faster, but found that it can cause the entire Micropython VM to crash.
-* I was unable to find a way to have the `@micropython.native` decorator to be conditional (so that I could just use the same source files on the MicroPython board and the pc at the same time)
 * I'm sure there are many more things I can do to speed this up, but the goal was to "get it working".
 This documentation was very helpful in giving me ideas and things to try: [Maximizing MicroPython Speed](http://docs.micropython.org/en/v1.9.3/pyboard/reference/speed_python.html)

 ------